-In Section 2, we discuss related work with the focus on approaches to support explorations, the reuse of visualizations, and the efficient generation of animations.
-In Section 3, we give an insight into typical surgical workflows and present example case scenarios.
+In Section 2, we discuss related work.
+In Section 3, we give an insight into typical surgical workflows and discuss the used data.
 In Section 4, we introduce a new concept for reuse of visualizations and animations - the keystates - and explain, what information is gathered and how the keystates are used to create similar visualizations for many datasets.
 In Section 5, we describe, how the keystates are used to enhance the interaction process of individual intervention planning.
 The efficient authoring of reusable animations using the keystates is presented in Section 6.
-We present example applications for the keystates from the area of liver surgery planning and neck surgery planning in Section 7 and close with a discussion of our results and an outlook on future work in Section 8.
+As a case study, we describe the use of Keystates for liver surgery planning in Section 7 and close with a discussion of our results and an outlook on future work.